 Ivanova: Thanks, I'll just— wait a minute, what do you mean, "you didn't notice"?
 What am I, chopped flarn?
 I mean, OK, granted, I don't have any interest in you, you don't have any interest in me, but if you're gonna come barging in here in the middle of the night, the least thing you could say is, "Nice outfit, Ivanova," and then go on a tear.
 Sheridan: Oh.
 Uh. (in a completely unconvincing tone) Nice outfit, Ivanova.
 Ivanova: You are such a... (walks off, grumbling under her breath)

-A completely non-sexual variant appears in Seinfeld.
-George knowingly hires a cult that masquerades as a carpet cleaning company and brainwashes it's clients into joining, since they're so cheap and he thinks he can beat the brainwashing.
-He is very insulted when they don't even attempt to brainwash him, and becomes even more insulted at the end of the episode when he sees they've brainwashed Mr. Wilhelm.
+A non-sexual variant appears in Seinfeld.
+One episode features a cult that masquerades as a carpet cleaning company in order to brainwash its customers into joining.
+George hires them to clean his carpet because they're so cheap, thinking he can beat the brainwashing.
+He is very insulted when they just clean his carpet, bill him, and leave without even attempting to brainwash him.
+Later in the episode, he sees that they've brainwashed Mr. Wilhelm (who now goes by "Tanya"), and explodes at them.

 It's Always Sunny in Philadelphia: In the episode "Charlie Got Molested", Mac was upset because he wasn't molested as a child, but a less attractive child was.
 He didn't understand why his coach didn't find him 'molestable' enough.